danb235/transcribe-live/README.md

 - To record and transcribe live audio with the base model:

-  `python src/main.py --model base --source i --record`
+  `python src/main.py --model base --record`

 ## Configuration

 The Transcribe application allows configuration through command-line arguments or interactive prompts:

-- Model Selection: Choose between different Whisper model sizes based on accuracy and performance requirements. 'tiny' is the fastest but least accurate, while 'large' offers the highest accuracy at the cost of speed.
+- **Model Selection**: Choose between different Whisper model sizes based on accuracy and performance requirements. 'tiny' is the fastest but least accurate, while 'large' offers the highest accuracy at the cost of speed.
-- Audio Source: Toggle between live audio input (microphone) and system audio output for transcription.
-- Device Selection: Specify the Device Selection: Specify the particular input/output device by its number, which can be obtained from the system's audio settings or by running the application without the `--device` argument to list available devices.
+- **Device Selection**: Specify the particular input device by its number, which can be obtained from the system's audio settings or by running the application without the `--device` argument to list available devices.

 ## Contributing